New Certification

 Certification

-• The application fee is $1,500 USD for new certifications, $500 of which is non-refundable.
+• The application fee is $1,500 USD for new Commercial Only certifications and $3,000 USD for Commercial & Home certifications.
 The application fee paid for a new certification includes the provision of a single test scheme based on the formulation(s) that's submitted with the Application Form and the verification of one set of samples sent to our technical reviewer.
 Certifications are valid for 3 years.

-• Recertification required at 3 years ($1,000) See more on Recertification Here
+• Recertification is required every 3 years ($1,000 USD per certificate).
+See more on Recertification here.

 Invoicing